Frequently Asked Questions

 Who will I work with if I become a client of Purtill Financial?

 Our investment management team works with all Purtill Financial clients.
-Clients receive help and support from all professionals at the firm.
+Clients receive help and support from all employees of the firm.

 What is your client base like?

-We currently serve more than 140 client families.
-They range from 25 to 94 years old.
-Many clients are in retirement drawing retirement distributions, but we also have many young professionals as clients.
+We currently serve more than 165 client families and businesses.
+Individual clients range from 25 to 95 years old.
+Many clients are currently retired and drawing retirement distributions, but we also have many working professionals as clients.

-Our specific client niche and expertise is in working with medical and legal professionals, corporate executives, small business owners, and educators.
+We have many clients who are medical and legal professionals, corporate executives, small business owners, and educators.
 We also have clients who are Ph.Ds, engineers, CPAs, and media professionals.
-Many of our clients are from Ohio and Florida, although we also work with clients who reside in 13 other states.
+Many of our clients are from Ohio and Florida, although we also work with clients who reside in many other states.

 In most cases, our clients have portfolios ranging in size between $250,000 and $7 million in investable assets.